alrikn/minishell/README.md

     mysh

-## Permissions

-No special permissions are required to run this shell.

 ## Disclaimer

 This project is for educational purposes only.
 It should not be used as a replacement for a real shell in a production environment.